zdTang/AspNet-Rocky-Tang/ASP-Rocky-Tang/Rocky/README.txt

   #  we can report these email not a spam.

   ## Move MailJet API keys to appsettings.json   and read it using configuration class

+  ## Move dataAccess, data, Utility out of the main project
+  #  Need to re-build the relationship and dependency

+  # Add new version Bootstrap and Toastr